buildplan/restic-backup-script/README.md

 - **Best for**: Large, time-consuming restores or recovering data over a slow network connection.
 - **How it works**:
   - This command is **non-interactive**.
 You must provide the snapshot ID and destination path as arguments directly on the command line.
-  - The restore job is launched in the background, immediately freeing up your terminal.
+  - The restore job is launched in the background, immediately freeing up terminal.
   - All output is saved to a log file in `/tmp/`.
-  - You will receive a success or failure notification (via ntfy, Discord, etc.) upon completion.
+  - A success or failure notification (via ntfy, Discord, etc.) upon completion.

 **Usage:**